France1/Hadoop-Spark-Training/Spark_read&write.md

 Spark uses [DataFrameReader](https://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.sql.DataFrameReader) to load different types of data sources from external storage into a dataframe, and [DataFrameWriter](https://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.sql.DataFrameWriter
 ) to save a dataframe to external storage.

-In order to read and write files we first create a HDFS folder
+In order to read and write files in Hadoop we first have to create a HDFS folder
 ```
 hdfs dfs -mkdir /user/cloudera/spark_io
 ```

 Additional dependencies are needed to interact with MySQL and to manipulate Avro and XML file formats.
 To connect spark to MySQL first download [MySQL driver](https://dev.mysql.com/downloads/connector/j/5.1.html) into the `drivers` folder.
-Then start spark-shell adding all the dependecies
+Then start spark-shell while adding JDCB, Avro and XML dependencies
 ```
 spark-shell\
  --driver-class-path drivers/mysql-connector-java-5.1.48/mysql-connector-java-5.1.48-bin.jar\